 How to Set and wind the Railroad Edition

-In this video we walk customers through the CAD software set up for machining the new threaded cases.
+In this video we walk customers through the CAD software set up for machining the case for the Railroad Edition.
+See how the tools interact with the machines and the material to create a watch case from a solid block of titanium.

 In this video we talk about setting up the cases on the CNC machines and the process of milling the cases and bezels.

-In this video we show off the first 4 assembled watches using the new threaded cases and discusses next steps towards production.
+In this video we show off the first 4 assembled watches using the new threaded cases and showcase some of the features of the watch like the dial, and the custom machined buckles.

-In this video we share a behind the scenes look into the making of the levers as well as a peak at the new solid Bronze case options.
+In this video we share a behind the scenes look into the making of the levers as well as a peak at the solid Bronze cases in production.
+This was our last pre-order update and we are now in full production for the Railroad Edition!

 Railroad grade watches were the best because they had to be.
 The individuals designing and manufacturing them knew that people's lives depended on their timekeeping accuracy and that these watches would need to be accurate when used, day in and day out, in a variety of different environmental conditions.
 Instead of sacrificing form for function, the great American watch companies went above and beyond to make railroad grade watches the most beautifully decorated of all.
 Gazing at the stunning mechanism beat out its steady cadence connects you to the hardworking men and women who helped make our nation what it is today.
 Vortic uses cutting edge technology to preserve an important part of United States history that will never be replicated again.